Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Landau-Ginzburg free energy

-The Landau-Ginzburg free energy functional $\cal F$ of a two-component elastic medium should have three distinct parts:
+The Landau-Ginzburg free energy functional $\cal F$ for this system is obtained by expanding in terms of the fields and their gradients, assuming small fluctuations~\cite{chaikin}.
+For a two-component elastic medium, this should have three distinct parts:

-For reasons of analytical manipulations, we write down $\cal F$ in general D-dimensions (see later).
+For reasons of analytical manipulations (see later), we write down $\cal F$ in general $d$-dimensions.
 Here, ${\cal F}_\phi$ is the free energy functional of an isolated Ising model with all the displacements $u_i({\bf x})=0$ (e.g., on a rigid lattice):